Please be ready with your application reference number starting with 'P'. For example P1234567

 The Post office can serve as an intermediary between the applicant and the NPCS for police checking.

-There are many reasons to give in favour of requesting "current" police checks.
+There are many reasons to give in favour of requesting "current" nationally coordinated criminal history checks.
 When requesting such background checking, whether it is relevant to the role or not, there is no middle ground.
 And if it is applicable, why request an older certificate?

 Decision makers request current certificates to: